 Research and Teaching Interests:

-Professor Smith teaches courses on American Studies method, history and media in 19th and 20th century US, social history of US women, and US since 1945.
+Professor Smith teaches courses on American Studies method, history, and media in 19th and 20th century US, social history of US women, and US since 1945.
 All of her courses explore changing historical and social frameworks that shape how people experience racial, ethnic, and gendered boundaries, and recurring class-based contests over public and cultural authority.

 Her earlier research in social history explores the cultures of solidarity growing out of immigrant work and family lives for southern Italian and eastern European Jewish immigrants in an East Coast commercial industrial city from 1900-1940.

-Her recent research moves the study of families to cultural history, exploring how popular family stories circulating in literary, dramatic, and cinematic forms offered competing frameworks for imagining citizenship and democracy during World War Two and into the Cold War years, as multi-ethnic and white or as multi-ethnic and multi-racial.
+Her recent research moves the study of families to cultural history, exploring how popular family stories circulating in literary, dramatic, and cinematic forms offered competing frameworks for imagining citizenship and democracy during World War II and into the Cold War years, as multi-ethnic and white or as multi-ethnic and multi-racial.

 Her current research project, “Black and White in Color: Hollywood’s Civil Rights Imagination, 1949-1969,” analyzes the variety of film genres, from social problem films to color musical extravaganzas, commenting on the social possibilities for democratic citizenship no longer fundamentally structured by segregation.